100 Things Turning 100 in 2020

 The flagship airline of Australia, and the third oldest airline in the world after KLM and Avianca, was founded in November 1920 by World War I veterans Paul McGinness and Hudson Fysh, “who envisaged an air service connecting Australia to the world,” according to the company’s website.
 Don’t miss these 13 ways air travel will change in 2020.

 Once upon a time, there was no easy way to bandage your boo-boos.
 But that all changed in 1920 when Earle Dickson, a cotton buyer, invented the Band-Aid as a way of helping his wife, who had a propensity for cutting her fingers while cooking.
 He combined two Johnson & Johnson products—adhesive tape and gauze—and a revolutionary bandage was born.
 The famous Band-Aid hit the market the following year.
 By the way, Band-Aid is one of 16 words you use every day that you didn’t realize were trademarked.

-If this publishing and educational book empire hadn’t been founded 100 years ago, there might be no such thing as book fairs.
+In October 1920, Maurice “Robbie” Robinson published a four-page magazine called “The Western Pennsylvania Scholastic.”
+If he hadn’t done so, starting the company that would become a publishing and educational book empire, there might be no such thing as book fairs.
 And kids would kids never know the joy of circling all the books they want in the Scholastic take-home paper magazine—which is truly one of the great joys of elementary school!
+The publishing company has also been ahead of its time on many social issues, and its mock “presidential elections” with student “voters” have correctly predicted the outcome of the real presidential election all but three times since beginning in 1940.
+To celebrate its anniversary, it has launched the Scholastic Bookshelf, a resource that helps parents and educators talk to children about challenging topics like racism, anxiety, and illness.
 Check out what school looked like 100 years ago.